 - The dwarf appears at random times but always in the same two screens.

 - Earlier versions of the game allow you to drop things from your inventory, including those three treasures.
 Whatever you drop is Lost Forever.
 Ironically, you can drop the treasures between the moment that the game checks for them to get to the endgame, and the actual endgame.

 - Useless Useful Skill: There is a command for ducking, which you need precisely never in the game.
 It's only used to avoid the witch, which can be done easier by simply leaving he screen.

 - It does help you keep from getting caught by the witch.

 - Video Game Remake: It has both an official one and a fan one, which is available for free online.

 - What the Hell, Player?: The narrator in the AGD remake likes to call the player out on dickish behavior, like trying to throw rocks at the squirrel or the baby birds, or trying to eat from the bowl of infinite stew right in front of the starving woodcutter and his dying wife.

-- Zillion-Dollar Bill: The bottomless gold chest, never seen nor referred to again.
+- Zillion-Dollar Bill: The bottomless gold chest filled with gold coins, never seen nor referred to again.